-On average this group had a starting BMI of 36.3 and each patient had heart disease comorbidities including hypertension, diabetes and elevated cholesterol levels.
-Though most of the participants rated their relationship with their doctor as “quality-driven,” it was the patients who scored their physicians specifically as "high-level helpful," showed the most weight loss - on average 11 pounds.
-The patients who ranked their physicians lower on the helpfulness scale showed an average weight loss of just over 5 pounds.
+On average this group had a starting body mass index (BMI) of 36.3 and each patient had heart disease comorbidities including hypertension, diabetes and elevated cholesterol levels.
+Though most of the participants rated their relationship with their doctor as “quality-driven,” it was thatients who scored their physicians specifically as "high-level helpful," showed the most weight loss - on average 11 pounds.** The patients who ranked their physicians lower on the helpfulness scale showed an average weight loss of just over 5 pounds.
 Clearly “doctor support” resulted in double the weight loss.

 Typically, when patients join commercial weight loss programs, they rarely share information with their doctor.
 They may fear pressure from their provider, or they may not want to share failures and missed goals.
 This study suggests that if patients have their doctor’s support, weight loss totals may be more significant.
 With obesity having high rates of recidivism, additional tools in the weight loss arsenal are desperately needed.
 Doctor support could be one easy, accessible solution.

 How can you better engage with your doctor?